FPL Set-Piece and Penalty Takers 2025/26: All 20 Clubs

 Penalty takers by club

-The full table, sorted alphabetically by club, with the FPL Pilot confidence rating (3 stars is locked in, 2 stars is most likely, dashes mean the data layer has no confirmed second-choice).
+The full table sorted alphabetically by club.
+Conf: 3 stars is locked in, 2 stars is most likely, dashes mean no confirmed second-choice.

 ClubPen #1ConfPen #2Conf